A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Computation

-Mobile edge computing (MEC) is seen as the key solution to support real-time rendering~\cite{alshahrani2020efficient}.
-It is based on the concept of edge computing~\cite{mec} and portrayed as one of the viable options to deliver real-time VR videos via wireless network~\cite{yang2018communication}.
-In mobile edge networks, the edge computing system architecture allows the computation to occur at the edge of the network where data is generated~\cite{sunyaev2020fog}.
-For example, when the user is accessing the Metaverse from the vehicle to perform task computation, the vehicle can send the data to nearby vehicles or roadside units to perform the computation instead of cloud offloading, thereby dramatically reducing end-to-end latency.
-MEC is a promising technique to reduce latency for mobile users~\cite{beck2014mobile} by leveraging computing capacities at the mobile edge networks~\cite{abbas2017mobile}.
+At mobile edge networks, the cloud-edge-end computing architecture allows the computations, such as high-dimensional data processing, 3D virtual world rendering, and avatar computing, to be executed where data is generated~\cite{sunyaev2020fog}.
+For example, when the user is interacting with avatars in the Metaverse from a vehicle to perform task computation, the vehicle can send the data to nearby vehicles or roadside units to perform the computation instead of cloud offloading, thereby dramatically reducing end-to-end latency.
+The proposed cloud-edge-end collaborative computing paradigm is a promising solution to reduce latency for mobile users~\cite{beck2014mobile} by leveraging computing capacities at the mobile edge networks~\cite{abbas2017mobile}.
 This is important as mobile users should be able to access Metaverse anytime and anywhere.
-Furthermore, MEC lightens the network traffic by shifting the computation from the Internet to the edge.
-In mobile edge networks, BSs are equipped with MEC servers that can provide computing resources to mobile users~\cite{beck2014mobile}.
-For example, the authors in~\cite{7762913} partition a task into smaller sub-tasks and decide if the mobile users should perform binary offloading to the BSs or perform minimum offloading.
-Hence, VR content can be transmitted to nearby BSs for real-time rendering to improve the QoS of the users.
+Furthermore, mobile edge computing lightens the network traffic by shifting the computation from the Internet to the edge.
+At mobile edge networks, edge servers are equipped with edge servers that can provide computing resources to mobile users~\cite{beck2014mobile}.
+For example, the authors in~\cite{7762913} partition a task into smaller sub-tasks and decide if the mobile users should perform binary offloading to edge servers or perform minimum offloading.
+Hence, VR content can be transmitted to nearby edge servers for real-time rendering to improve the QoS of the users.
 We discuss some of the AR/VR rendering challengers in the following.
-Table~\ref{table:summary1} summarizes the approaches to efficient AR/VR edge rendering.
+Table~\ref{table:summary1} summarizes the approaches to efficient AR/VR cloud-edge-end rendering.
+According to the surveyed approaches, it can be observed that the most common advantage of them is that they can adapt to various environments and requirements of AR/VR rendering.
+However, they have different disadvantages, such as they might be myopic, unfair, unscalable, or inaccurate solutions.